nirgeier/DockerLabs/Labs/002-DockerFile/README.md

 ## 03. Write the `Dockerfile`

-- Now lets create a `Dockerfile` with the code we just created above
+- Now let's create a `Dockerfile` with the code we have just created above
-- The `Dockerfile` will be based upon `nodejs` image and will include our `server.js`
+- The `Dockerfile` will be based on `nodejs` image and will include our `server.js`
     ```Dockerfile
     #
     # Filename: Dockerfile